ds5110/git-intro/README.md

 This repo also has recommmendations for setting up a platform-independent development environment.
 If you find a mistake, please submit a pull request (or let me know).

+## make & git

+I'm using the versions that come with Mac's command-line tools

 ## Contents

 * [README.md](README.md) (this document): guidelines for github-classroom assignment submission in DS 5110